 How was this grown-ass man on her couch still trying to find an adult to give him permission for every last thing in his life?

-Take a look a look at these pages from Gothard’s “Wisdom Booklet” 33.
-(Sorry, I can’t bring myself to type “Wisdom Booklet” without sarcastiquotes.
-Click/tap on these images to see them full size, and you’ll see why.)
+Let’s take a look at a few bits from from Gothard’s “Wisdom Booklet” 33.
+(Sorry, I can’t bring myself to type “Wisdom Booklet” without sarcastiquotes. )

 These are from a section called “Insights Through Investigation”, a portion of the “Wisdom Booklets” dedicated to parsing Greek words in order to come up with never-before-seen interpretations and applications of Bible verses.
 Presumably, they’re about how to discern God’s will for our lives.